Marco-Lind-ChasAcademy/Marco-Lind-ChasAcademy/README.md

 ### 🚀 Projects I'm Proud Of

-- **💧 HydroGuard** – A robust water safety and flow control system.
+- **💧 HydroGuard** – An award-winning robust water level safety system done as a school group project.
 It was a challenge in both design and implementation, and I’m proud of how it balances reliability with low resource usage.
 - **💡 DimmerLib** – A lightweight arduino library for dimming lights using pure C++.
 Compact, fast, and portable — it reflects my philosophy of minimalism and performance-first development.

 ### 🛠️ What I Work With

-- **Languages**: C, C++, Bash, batch scripting
+- **Languages**: C, C++, some Python, Bash, batch scripting
 - **Tools**: GCC, GDB, VS Code, Git
 - **Platforms**: Linux & Windows, embedded systems (ESP32-C3, Arduino R4)
 - **Philosophy**: Avoid unnecessary abstractions.
 Write code that makes sense to both the machine *and* the person maintaining it.